MohanGuptaKoduru/ServiceLink/README.md

 ## Deployment
 The platform is hosted on Azure .
 We have optimized our cloud infrastructure using Azure Cloud for scalability and performance.
+The Ip address of the website is http://4.188.106.30/ you can see our website

 ## Contribution
 We welcome contributions!
 Please follow our contribution guidelines and submit pull requests.